Jump to: Levy FAQs

 • providing information and resources, such as ALIAdvisory education articles; and

-• supporting the Alberta Lawyers’ Assistance Society (Assist) program to make additional support resources available to Alberta lawyers and families.
+• providing significant funding to the Alberta Lawyers’ Assistance Society (Assist) organization to make additional support resources available to Alberta lawyers and families.

-Looking forward, ALIA continues to investigate opportunities to reduce the levy by enhancing loss prevention activities and assessing options for future Program funding.
+Looking forward, ALIA continues to investigate opportunities to reduce the levies by enhancing loss prevention activities and assessing options for future program funding and welcomes any suggestions from Subscribers.

 Yes.
 Although participation in the indemnity program is mandatory for Alberta lawyers in private practice, several categories of lawyers are exempt from the program and the levy assessments.